spippolatore/coronal/readme.md

 You can think of a **Game** as a tree of `GameObject`(s), each of which is made of components.
 This design applies to everything, from characters to levels, to the entire game, everything is a `GameObject`.

 A Rendering System is then responsible for taking our **Game** and rendering/animating it.
-We also use this system to get implementation specific classes like Material, Mesh for `'plasma-webgl'`, or Sprite for `'plasma-canvas'`.
+We also use this system to get implementation specific classes like 3D Models exported from programs like Blender to Sprites.

 ### Decoupled Renderer